Frequently Asked QuestionsLast Updated: December 10th, 2021

 Are Barrister fees included within the ‘Agreed Fee’?

-In certain cases, we may instruct in-house or external independent barristers to represent you at Court (if your case requires a Court attendance), the barrister we appoint to represent you at Court will be included as part of the agreed fee you have paid.
+In certain cases, we may instruct in-house or known specialist external independent barristers to represent you at Court (if your case requires a Court attendance), the barrister we appoint to represent you at Court will be included as part of the agreed fee you have paid.
 However, if you have a specific barrister you would like us to appoint to represent you at Court, the fee of that specific barrister will not be included within the agreed fee and you will be charged separately to cover the barristers fee as a disbursement and you will receive a further invoice to cover the cost of that barrister.

 Do I have to pay your travelling expenses?